ibm-cloud-docs/vpc/file_storage_vpc_mount_ubuntu.md

 ## Before you begin - Create a VSI
 {: #fs-ubuntu-create-vsi}

-Before you begin to mount {{site.data.keyword.filestorage_vpc_short}} file shares, you must create a [virtual server instance](/docs/vpc?topic=vpc-about-advanced-virtual-servers) in the same zone as the file share.
+Before you mount {{site.data.keyword.filestorage_vpc_short}} file shares, you must create a [virtual server instance](/docs/vpc?topic=vpc-about-advanced-virtual-servers) in the same zone as the file share.
 After you created the instance, get the mount path of the file share from the mount target that was created.

 Mount path information can be obtained from the File share details page in the UI, or through an API or CLI call.
 {: tip}